caleb-kahan/BallRevamped4/README.md

    <li>Press the arrow keys to manipulate the ball's movements.</li>
    <li>You can press the P key to pause the game, where you can go to the main menu or continue playing.
 Pressing P will unpause</li>
    <li>Your goal is to get the ball to touch the portal(the blue square with rotating lines).
 You advance to the next level if you do so</li>
-   <li>There are two things that your ball can interact with:
+   <li>There are two things that your ball can interact with via touching/intersection:
     <dl>
       <dt>Environment Elements</dt>
         <dd>General Rule: Either you kill them or they kill you if they touch you.</dd>